GluuFederation/docs-ce-prod/3.1.1/source/index.md

 The Gluu Server supports a variety of SSO integration strategies for web and mobile applications.
 Learn more in our [SSO integration guide](./integration/index.md).

 ## Strong Authentication
-One of the biggest benefits of a central authentication system is the ability to enforce strong authentication for all your apps.
+One of the biggest benefits of a central authentication system is the ability to enforce strong authentication in one place for all your apps.
 The Gluu Server was designed to be very flexible in accommodating not only a range of authentication mechanisms, but also custom business logic for how authentication should be applied in practice.
 Learn more about how to configure the Gluu Server's out-of-the-box and custom strong authentication options in the [authentication guide](./authn-guide/intro.md).

 ## Support
 Gluu provies free and VIP support!
 Anyone can browse or register and post questions on the [Gluu support portal](https://support.gluu.org).
 Tickets opened by the community are public, and we do our best to answer them in a timely manner.

 Private support, guaranteed response times, and consultative support are available with a paid support contract.
 For more information, see [our website](https://gluu.org/pricing).

+## Contribute
+These docs are not perfect!
+Please help us make them so by submitting any improvements to our [Documentation Github](https://github.com/GluuFederation/docs-ce-prod).
+If you're a Github pro, submit a pull request.
+If not, just open an issue on any typos, bugs, or improvements you'd lie to see.
+We need your help... even if you're not a coder, you can contribute!

 ## License
-The Gluu Server is a container distribution of free open source identity and access management software.
+The Gluu Server is a container distribution composed of software written by Gluu and incorporated from other open source projects.
+Gluu projects are frequently prefixed with our open source handle: **ox** (e.g. oxAuth, oxTrust).
+Any code in the Gluu Server that we wrote is MIT license, and is available on [Github](https://github.com/GluuFederation/).
 The license for each software component is listed below.

 |	Component	|	License	            |
 |-----------------------|---------------|